Toffanim/ToffanimEngine/README.md

 - cmake ..  [-G Visual Studio 12 2013 Win64]
 - then execute build/ToffanimEngine.sln with visual studio

+/!\ IMPORTANT /!\ If the build fails, it is surely because you don't have "git" in your PATH variable, so you may have to update the submodules by hand with : git submodule update --init -- lib/glm git submodule update --init -- lib/glfw git submodule update --init -- lib/assimp git submodule update --init -- lib/imgui git submodule update --init -- lib/stb

 TODO :
 - add opti deferred (compressed normals + AABB light volume rasterizing )
 - improve shadows (soft shadow (PCSS) and CSM )